-These phrases indicate that more than a worked answer is required, and fulfills the Level 2 skill standards of learners being expected to be able to use the knowledge and skills required to recognise and obtain a solution or solutions to complex problems.
+These phrases indicate that more than a numerical answer may be required, and fulfils the Level 2 skill standards of learners being expected to be able to use the knowledge and skills required to recognise and obtain a solution or solutions to complex problems.

 For both levels in some examples, marks were occasionally not awarded due to the lack of explanation or justification of learners' choices or responses, learners have merely stated 'Yes' or 'No' as their final response without a supporting explanation and in some cases without any calculations.
+In such cases this has usually resulted in no marks being awarded for that task.
+Some tasks require all working out to be shown so learners must be encouraged to ensure that they show all working, even if this has been completed on paper when undertaking an online assessment.
+Any such working out should be transferred to the online assessment.